 Large speed bags and double end bags are easier to hit and perfect boxing equipment for starters.

 You need to have a trainer who knows how to hold these so you can develop punching skills, speed up reaction time.
-Genuine leather, well-stitched mitts are highly resistant against wear and tear.
+Genuine leather, well-stitched mitts are highly resistant to wear and tear.
 So these tend to outlast their synthetic counterparts.

 Even though it is not necessarily a piece of boxing equipment, it teaches you how to move efficiently in the ring, increases hand-foot coordination.
 So beginner boxers and even some intermediate boxers can benefit from it as many of them tend to lack these basic skills.

-Floors of boxing gyms are suitable for boxing training but the floors of your own home or yard don’t allow you to drag your foot properly.
+Floors of boxing gyms are suitable for boxing training but the floors of your own home don’t allow you to drag your foot properly.
 The ground also may not be suitable for pivoting.
 So the chances are it will not allow maximum power transfer, and you might even slip and fall.
 Thus definitely invest in boxing mats and have enough training space to throw advanced combinations.

 These are generally placed in wraps and track how many punches you throw in a certain amount of time.
 Some of the latest products can even measure how fast you throw them!
 It can be useful to track how hard you train because I know people generally pay more attention to boxing techniques, movements, and instructions when they are accountable.